 The main reason a narcissist uses intimidation is, so you fear them, meaning you will conform to their demands out of fear.
-They also use it to manipulate you and cause you more confusion within your own mind, with subtle threats, that make you wonder if it’s a real threat?
+They also use it to manipulate you and cause you more confusion within your own mind, with subtle threats that make you wonder if it’s a real threat?
 If they’re messing around?
 If they will act on this threat or leave it be?
-They do this on purpose, so you are worried about the threat, but at the same time you don’t want to make a fuss, or you also fear if you speak out, or to other people, they not believe you, they might think you’re overreacting, as the narcissist will tell you and others, “You’re too sensitive.”
-“You’re overeating.” or things like “You are imagining things.”
+They do this on purpose, so you are worried about the threat, but at the same time, you don’t want to make a fuss, or you also fear if you speak out or to other people, they’ll not believe you, they might think you’re overreacting, as the narcissist will tell you and others, “You’re too sensitive.”
+“You’re overreacting.” or things like “You are imagining things.”

-You are not overacting any threat should be taken seriously, and you do not imagine things if it happened it happened.
+You are not overreacting.
+Any threat should be taken seriously, and you do not imagine things if it happened.
+It happened.

 The types of intimidation they use.

-Not all narcissist turn to physical violence, most stick with intimidation.
+Not all narcissists turn to physical violence.
+Most stick with intimidation.

-3. Defend or explain yourself, anything you say will be used against you, know in your own mind what your intentions are, when you explain yourself to the narcissist, they are then left believing they can criticise you, put you down, judge you.
-They will do these, know within your own mind, only you define you, and you don’t not have to explain yourself to people who don’t understand you.
+3. Defend or explain yourself.
+Anything you say will be used against you.
+Know in your own mind what your intentions are.
+When you explain yourself to the narcissist, they are then left believing they can criticise you, put you down, and judge you.
+They will do these, know within your own mind, only you define yourself, and you don’t not have to explain yourself to people who don’t understand you.

-4. Seek to be understood or seek them to understand how you feel, they are not interested in you, and they are interested in winning at all cost to you.
+4. Seek to be understood or seek them to understand how you feel, they are not interested in you, and they are interested in winning at all costs to you.

-5. Don’t make threats back, and this will most likely escalate the situation.
+5. Don’t make threats back, as this will most likely escalate the situation.